snapwiki/SnapProjectEmbed/README.md

 # Credits

-A big thank you to mw-embedScratch contributors which was our design inspiration.
+A big thank you to mw-embedScratch contributors which was our original design inspiration.

 # Legal